-A minor, defined as being a person under the age of nineteen.
+A minor is defined as a person under the age of nineteen.

 What steps are usually involved in an adoption?

-- Pre-placement investigation (may petition court or go to Department of Human Resources or a Licensed Child Placing Agency.)
+- Pre-placement investigation (may petition the court or go to the Department of Human Resources or a Licensed Child Placing Agency.)

 - All necessary consents and/or relinquishments concerning the adoption are obtained.

 - Guardian ad litem is appointed when either the natural parent of the adoptee is a minor or in case of a contested hearing.

 - Petition court for authority to pay fees or expenses.

 - File petition for adoption 30 days after placement.

 - Serve notice or obtain a waiver of a notice on or from all parties entitled to notice of the adoption.

 It is an investigation conducted for the purpose of determining the suitability of each petitioner and the home in which the adoptee will be placed.
 The investigation will include a criminal background search and will focus on any other circumstances relevant to the placement of the adoptee.